PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-08 14:32:08
+Last updated: 2024-04-08 14:32:42
-Random Quote: Shoot me and tomorrow those names are released.
-But save a bullet for yourself.
-Cause the system doesn't like heroes. - Miguel Angel Felix Gallardo
+Random Quote: Fellas, I was enjoying the Laurel and Hardy vibe, but I'm not such a fan of the Bickersons. - Saul Goodman